core-wg/resource-directory/draft-ietf-core-resource-directory.md

 URI Template Variables:
 : rd :=
-  : RD Function Set
+  : RD Base URI
     path (mandatory).
-This is the path of the RD Function Set, as obtained from discovery.
-The value "rd" is recommended for this variable.
+This is the path of the RD, as obtained from discovery.
+The value
+    "rd" is recommended for this variable.

   ep :=